 To top it all off, the insurance company will not even provide you with copies of what they have collected on you.
 Never provide a medical release to the insurance company.
 It can only hurt you.

+Clients often ask us, “Should I talk to the other insurance company after an accident?”
 We tell our clients that the best way to handle these requests is to politely decline to give a recorded statement.
 Tell the adjuster that you will certainly provide him or her with all related medical records and bills as well as the police report in order for the insurance company to have all the information it needs to make an informed decision about settlement.

 We further tell our clients to politely decline to sign the medical authorization form and instead tell the adjuster you.
+Contact our attorneys today to learn more about how insurance claims work.